zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

 Network connection between two QEMU VMs
 ***************************************

-Unlike VM-Host setup described above, VM-VM setup is automatic - for sample applications which support such mode such as the echo_server and echo_client samples, you will need 2 terminal windows, set up for Zephyr development.
+Unlike the VM-to-Host setup described above, VM-to-VM setup is automatic.
+For sample applications that support this mode (such as the echo_server and echo_client samples), you will need two terminal windows, set up for Zephyr development.

 Terminal #1:
 ============